Savour the experience of Scotland’s finer distilleries on this comprehensive tasting tour from Edinburgh.

 We don't have any reviews for this tour yet.

-On this tour we have pre-booked a number of rooms in the beautiful Bowmore Distillery Cottages for the first 3 nights.
+On this tour we have pre-booked a number of rooms in the beautiful Bowmore Distillery Cottages for the first three nights.
 These are self-catering cottages in the grounds of the distillery itself and offer a unique accommodation experience.
-The cottages have between 3 and 6 bedrooms and these are all en-suite but are NOT serviced during your stay.
+The cottages have between three and six bedrooms and these are all en-suite but are NOT serviced during your stay.
 The kitchen and lounge facilities are shared and self-service continental breakfast ingredients will be provided.
 Please note that due to the shared nature of the accommodation, individual bedrooms do not have their own lockable doors.
 Occasionally when these rooms are full we will use nearby B&Bs.

 Our small group travel style lets you head off the beaten track